Ajafarnezhad/portfolio/README.md

 Face Tracker: A Python script for real-time face and eye detection using OpenCV, with mouse control based on face position.
 Includes CLI for customization and smoothing.
 [Read more](Simple-Projects/face-tracker/README.md)

+Speech Recognizer: A Python script for converting spoken input to text using Google Speech Recognition API.
+Features CLI, history tracking, and multi-language support.
+[Read more](Simple-Projects/speech-recognizer/README.md)

 Weather App: A Python script that fetches and displays current weather for any city using the OpenWeatherMap API.
 [Read more](Simple-Projects/weather-app/README.md)

 Rock, Paper, Scissors: A Python game where you play Rock, Paper, Scissors against the computer with a customizable winning score.
 [Read more](Simple-Projects/rock-paper-scissors/README.md)